RagtagOpen/freefrom-compensation-api/README.md

 _Request Payload_: This endpoint requires no request payload.

 _Response Payload_: On success, this endpoint will return a `200 Success` status and a Resource in the response body.
 If the Resource doesn't exist, it will return a `404 Not Found` response.

+#### GET /resources/resource_steps
+Fetches all resource steps associated with a resource.

+_Request Payload_: This endpoint requires no request payload.

+_Response Payload_: On success, this endpoint will return a `200 Success` status and a list of Resource Steps in the response body.
+If the Resource doesn't exist, it will return a `404 Not Found` response.

+#### GET /resources/resource_links
+Fetches all resource links associated with a resource.

+_Request Payload_: This endpoint requires no request payload.

+_Response Payload_: On success, this endpoint will return a `200 Success` status and a list of Resource Links in the response body.
+If the Resource doesn't exist, it will return a `404 Not Found` response.

 ### Resource Steps
 ##### POST /resource/:id/resource_steps?number=:number**